-Requirement Document Description Implementation Date Sales ledger or Tax invoice The document must clearly show the date the appliance was sold.
-Energy Saver Sales ledger or Tax invoice The document must clearly show: ▼ the name of the appliance retailer ▼ the ABN of the appliance retailer, and ▼ the address of the appliance retailer.
+Requirement Document Description Implementation date Sales ledger or tax invoice The document must clearly show the date the appliance was sold.
+Energy saver Sales ledger or tax invoice The document must clearly show: ▼ the name of the appliance retailer ▼ the ABN of the appliance retailer, and ▼ the address of the appliance retailer.
 The sales ledger must be accompanied by a declaration from an authorised signatory endorsing that the information contained in the sales ledger is accurate.
-Nomination Nomination form The nomination form must: (not required if you are the original ▼ be based on the current template available from the ESS website energy saver, ie, the appliance ▼ be signed by the original energy saver, and retailer) be completed on or before the implementation date.
+Nomination Nomination form The nomination form must: (not required if you are the original be based on the current template available from the ESS website energy saver, ie, the appliance ▼ be signed by the original energy saver, and retailer) be completed on or before the implementation date.
 You must provide a copy of the signed nomination form to IPART within seven days of the nomination being made by emailing a copy to ess_compliance@ipart.nsw.gov.au.
-Purchaser address Sales ledger or Tax invoice The document must clearly show: ▼ the address provided by the purchaser, or ▼ the address to which the appliance was delivered.
+Purchaser address Sales ledger or tax invoice The document must clearly show: ▼ the address provided by the purchaser, or ▼ the address to which the appliance was delivered.
 The sales ledger must be accompanied by a declaration from an authorised signatory endorsing that the information contained in the sales ledger is accurate.
-Appliance make and model Sales ledger or Tax invoice The document must clearly show: ▼ the make of the appliance, and ▼ the model number of the appliance.
+Appliance make and model Sales ledger or tax invoice The document must clearly show: - ▼ the make of the appliance, and ▼ the model number of the appliance.
 The sales ledger must be accompanied by a declaration from an authorised signatory endorsing the information contained in the sales ledger is accurate.
-Calculations The spreadsheet or calculation tool you use to calculate energy savings from each implementation.
-The document must clearly show your calculation of energy savings.
+Calculations The spreadsheet or calculation tool used to calculate energy savings from each implementation.
+The document must clearly show the calculation of energy savings, and the data inputs and factors applied as required for the relevant activity in Schedule B.

-Glossary 7
+7 Glossary